 So here is my current boiled-down ritual I go through with any monitor I have to work with, in roughly the order of importance.

-Get a monitor stand or at least a stack of books.
+1. Get a monitor stand or at least a stack of books if the top of the screen is not level with your eyes.
 There is no use in tweaking the monitor if you can’t use it like a human.

 If you can, use DisplayPort (preferred – open standard, desktop-focused), HDMI or DVI‑D. If your monitor does not have a digital port, prefer thicker and shorter cables.